 - All the candidates are seated in a big hall, where a blurred/hazy picture is screened for 30 seconds.

-- The candidates observe the picture & based on their perception, they write a story in about 3 min 30 sec.
+- The candidates observe the picture and based on their perception, they write a story in about three minutes and thirty seconds.
 The paper is taken away from the candidates.
-Entire process takes about 30 min.
+The entire process takes about 30 minutes.

 - After a break of 10-15 min, the candidates are formed into groups of 10 to 20.
-They are ushered in front of 3 assessors (IO, GTO & the Psychologist).
+They are ushered in front of three assessors (Interviewing Officer, Group Testing Officer, and the Psychologist).

 For a group of 10 candidates this should ideally take 45 minutes:

-- 7.5 minutes for ushering and briefing by GTO/Psych)
+- 7.5 minutes for ushering and briefing by the GTO/Psychologist)

-- 10min for individual narration of story @ 1 min for each candidate.
+- 10 minutes for individual narration of the story, with a minute for each candidate.

-- 20 min for group discussion in amongst candidates.
+- 20 minutes for the group discussion (GD) amongst candidates.

-- 7.5 min for compilation of result by the 3 assessors.
+- 7.5 minutes for the compilation of results by the three assessors.

-- Therefore, total time taken for a batch of 200 candidates should take 15hrs 30min (If 1×IO is available /8hrs (If 2×IOs are available)
+- Therefore, total time taken for a batch of 200 candidates should take 15 hours 30 minutes (If 1×IO is available/8hours (If 2×IOs are available)

 Shortcuts Applied to Reduce Time & Finish the Job: